 Staub sued Proctor Hospital in the U.S. District Court for the Central District of Illinois, alleging that his termination violated his rights under the USERRA.
 Referencing the cat's paw theory (a theory by which the discriminatory animus of a nondecisionmaker is ascribed to the decisionmaker), Staub argued that Mulally's animus resulted in Buck receiving false information that led to Staub's termination.
 The jury agreed with Staub and awarded him $57,640 in damages.
 On appeal, the Seventh Circuit panel reversed and remanded with an order to enter judgment in favor of the hospital.
 Staub then petitioned the high court.

-[Editor's Note: Full coverage will be in the March issue.
+[Editor's Note: Full coverage will be in the March issue of Mealey's Litigation Report: Employment Law.
 In the meantime, the opinion is available at www.mealeysonline.com or by calling the Customer Support Department at 1-800-833-9844.
 Document #73-110311-006Z.
 For all of your legal news needs, please visit www.lexisnexis.com/mealeys.]